N. T. Rama Rao: Third term as Chief Minister

 Rao was sworn in as the chief minister on 9 March 1985.
 During this term, he altered rural power structures by creating 1104 revenue mandals in place of 305 talukas to decentralise the rural administration and make it more efficient.
 Direct elections for local bodies with reservations for 50% of seats for including 20% for backward classes for the first time on a party basis were held.
 The bill to introduce equal rights to daughters in inheritance became an act on 10 October 1985 much before such change at the national level in 2005.
 He banned alcohol sale.He started the practice of registering house site pattas in the name of women and special courts for crimes against women.
 He transformed Hyderabad into a distinctly Telugu city, by launching Tank bund project and launching the Hussain Sagar Buddha project.
 He announced political reservations for BCs with 20% quota in mandals.
-He decided to implement increased reservations from 49 percent to 71 percent based on the recommendation N.K.
+He decided to implement increased reservations from 49 per cent to 71 per cent based on the recommendation N.K.
 Muralidhar Rao commission and also impose a creamy layer criteria to exclude the well off.
 However this was challenged in the courts which resulted in annulling the GO.

 Several congress leaders and activists tried to stall several initiatives of NTR by filing petitions in courts and courts passed strictures on some.
 He also revived his film making and acting while the state faced several crisis such as naxal crisis, social conflicts due to increase in reservations, caste conflicts in Vijaywada and Karamchedu.
 In the December 1989 assembly elections however, he was voted out of power due to a wave of anti-incumbency sweeping the state as a result of which the Congress returned to power.